- Part 1: Drawing the Data

 In this assignment, you should also get more comfortable with doing two types of selections and data joins: those that are mapped to the actual data array (called

 data in the template) and those that are mapped to an array of dimensions (called

 dims).
 The array of dimensions will be used heavily in this assignment, and we will be a one-to-one mapping between

 dims and many different visual elements.
+You should take inspiration from A02 on how to define

 You’ll note in the template code provided, I’ve included code that initializes, one per each dimension, a element of the

 brushRanges arrays.
 You are welcome to customize this initialization further if you like, but the basic version I’ve provide should be sufficient.